NoahStolk/ddinfo-web/README.md

 # DevilDaggersInfo

-DevilDaggersInfo consists of a website and some tools created specifically for the game Devil Daggers.
+DevilDaggersInfo consists of a website and various tools created specifically for the game Devil Daggers.

 ## Website